-- It's free - Information from employers, banks and government agencies is pre-filled, saving you time and effort - It's available 24/7 so you can lodge at your convenience - Get your refund faster in 12 business days or less.
+- Information from employers, banks and government agencies is pre-filled, saving you time and effort. - We use a range of systems and controls to ensure that your information is protected.
+It's as safe as online banking. - It's available 24/7 so you can lodge at your convenience. - Get your refund faster generally within two weeks.